alustan/alustan/README.md

 ## Introduction

-> **Infrastructure cloud agnostic continuous delivery platform**
+> **Infrastructure continuous delivery platform**

 ## Design Goal

 - Simple workload specifications

-- Intentionally unopionated, left the level of infra deployment abstraction to infra team
+- Intentionally unopionated, left the level of infra backend abstraction to infra team

 - Free to design what constitutes your deploy script instead of simply terraform plan and apply